microsoft/vscode-docs/docs/languages/java.md

 ---
 # Java in Visual Studio Code

 The Java support in Visual Studio Code is provided through a wide range of [extensions](/docs/editor/extension-gallery.md), which make it not only a lightweight and performant code editor, but also a productive IDE with lots of popular Java tools integrated.
-It provides essential language features such as code completion, refactoring, linting, formatting, code snippets along with convenient debugging and unit test support.
-It also integrates tooling and frameworks including Maven, Tomcat, Jetty, and Spring Boot.
-Leveraging all power from Visual Studio Code, it's an excellent tool from quick code editing to full debugging and testing cycle for Java developers.
+It provides essential language features such as code completion, refactoring, linting, formatting, and code snippets along with convenient debugging and unit test support.
+VS Code can also integrate tooling and frameworks such as Maven, Tomcat, Jetty, and Spring Boot.
+Leveraging the power of Visual Studio Code, Java developers get an excellent tool for both quick code editing and also the full debugging and testing cycle.
 It's a great choice for your Java work if you're looking for a tool which

 - Is fast and lightweight, free, and open source
 - Supports multiple, or all the programming language you use